tilse/task-view-enhancer/README.md

 No need for any installation.
 Just note that when the script is not running as admin, certain programs like Task Manager disable your Hotkeys while focused.

+(Unless you have AutoHotkey with UI Access installed)

+If you enable autostart with elevated privileges in the script settings, it will automatically run as admin.

 <br>
 <br>